 And I shall throw a gauntlet in your general direction…

 In my second game I faced Hierarch Severius.
 This was a campaign game with the same scenario, including the killbox condition.
 This was very important.
 To make things more interesting, or scary, we also played with timed turns so we only had five minutes each.
-This make for an extremely intense game.
+This made for an extremely intense game.

 Severius, a Revenger, a Reckoner, and six daughters of flame directly faced my army.
 My opponent had the first turn and moved up, moving Sverius the minimum amount to get him into the killbox.